doughahn/doughahn.io/projects/technical-writer/time-clock-docs.md

 #### Implementation

 The documents were written with [Sphinx](https://www.sphinx-doc.org/) and published in a searchable, version-controlled format on a private documentation website.
 Versioning was a critical components of this project, as we needed to ensure all stakeholders were using the latest documentation.
-While version control creates a natural changelog that can help the technical writer or auditor dig into every granular edit, I also built a changelog with notable updates for higher-level stakeholders' reference.
+While version control creates a natural changelog that can help the technical writer or auditor dig into every granular edit, I also built a changelog with notable updates for higher-level stakeholder reference.
 This document was searchable, cross-referenceable, and had deep linking built in to enhance communication.

 ![The time clock website, offering robust search, cross-referencing, and precise navigation](/time-clock-site-sample.webp)